 But this was the first time that it had become public.

-Peter resigned himself to another late night.
+William resigned himself to another late night.
 He planned to call home, and tell his parents to go ahead with their dinner, even without him there.
-Somewhere inside, Peter cursed, then immediately let the tension go with a deep breath.
+Somewhere inside, William cursed, then immediately let the tension go with a deep breath.
 Somewhere behind him, he could hear priests calling to each other, about a case on campus, about a lockdown, about a child who needed help.

 “Fr.
 Matteo says we need to take her to the Seminary now,” came the voice of the security officer again, over the static and low shout of, “Bastards!” from the still hissing Tai, “He just needs the van to get them.”